-Registrants must have the skills, knowledge and character to practise their profession safely and effectively
+Registrants must have the skills, knowledge, character and health to practise their profession safely and effectively

 Purpose of the fitness to practise process

 Our fitness to practise process is designed to protect the public from those who are not fit to practise.

 If a registrant’s fitness to practise is impaired (in other words, negatively affected) it means there are concerns about their ability to practise safely and effectively.
 This may mean that they should not practise at all, or that they should be limited in what they are allowed to do.

 Our focus is on current impairment; that is whether a registrant may continue to present a risk.
 Our fitness to practise process is not designed to punish past mistakes or provide redress for past incidents, although we can take past failings into account in assessing current fitness to practise.

 Further information about fitness to practise and our approach to fitness to practise investigations can be found in our Threshold Policy for Fitness to Practise Investigations.

 The types of cases we can consider are those that question whether a registered professional’s fitness to practise is “impaired” on one of the following “grounds”: